-2.8.3 RF\RST -- RF PLL Counter Reset
+2.8.3 RF_RST -- RF PLL Counter Reset

 When this bit is enabled, the RF PLL N and R counters are reset and the charge pump is put in a Tri-State condition.
 This feature should be disabled for normal operation.
+This feature should be disabled for normal operation.
 Note that a counter reset is applied whenever the chip is powered up via software or CE pin.